ruairiodonohoe/ruairiodonohoe.github.io/index.md

 1. Practical Tableau

 ### DevOps, Cloud, and Containers
+1. Accelerate: The Science of Lean Software and DevOps
+1. The DevOps Handbook
 1. Docker Deep Dive
 1. The Kubernetes Book
 1. QuickStart Kubernetes
-1. The DevOps Handbook
-1. Accelerate: The Science of Lean Software and DevOps
+1. Introducing MLOps: How to Scale Machine Learning in the Enterprise

 ### Git & GitHub
 1. Git for Humans